Tely 10 road race postponed due to high heat | CBC News

 "It was basically too risky to put the race ahead in this humidity and this heat," Ball said.
 "We felt the safest thing to do was to avoid any casualties or any dangers was to make everybody safe by cancelling it."

+Ball said the race is now scheduled for Aug.
+28, but later in the day Tely 10 organizers said the date will be confirmed in the coming days.

-Environment Canada has issued high heat warnings for much of Newfoundland, with temperatures expected to hit 28 degrees on Sunday, and a humidex up to 38 degrees.
-Those conditions would spell havoc for runners — especially for locals in a city where the average summer temperature is 16 degrees.
+Environment Canada has issued high heat warnings for much of Newfoundland, with temperatures expected to hit 28 C on Sunday, and a humidex up to 38 C. Those conditions would spell havoc for runners — especially for locals in a city where the average summer temperature is 16 C.

-The race has traditionally been held on the third Sunday in July, but took place in October last year because of pandemic delays.
+The race has traditionally been held on the fourth Sunday in July, but took place in October last year because of pandemic delays.

 Ball said the decision was made by the race committee after monitoring the forecast for several days and consulting with St. John Ambulance, which administers first aid along the course.